System Requirements for

 - Try to keep the usage of the following features down: Many quickly refreshed dashboards ("Maps"), frequent generation of huge sensor reports, heavy usage of packet sniffing, factory sensors and toplists, frequent automatically scheduled auto-discoveries for large network segments, constant queries of monitoring data via the API, among others.

-- Load balancing is possible using remote probes: to distribute load, you can set up multiple probes on different computers.
+- Load balancing: Balancing the monitoring load is possible using remote probes.
+To distribute load, you can set up multiple probes on different computers.
 For details, see section Remote Probes and Multiple Probes in the PRTG user manual and watch the video tutorial Distributed Monitoring with PRTG.